 The ATO has estimated that, conservatively, Australian businesses have failed to pay about $17 billion in superannuation in the eight years up to 30 June 2016.

-So what powers does the ATO have and what are the penalties for not paying super?
+So what powers do the ATO have to enforce payment of superannuation and what are the penalties for not paying super?

 ATO’s general power to collect super